big-data-and-economics/big-data-class-materials/README.md

 #### Course-Attached Tutor

-Charlie Berman is our Course-Attached tutor.
+Jangmin Song is our Course-Attached tutor.
 He will host office hours in the SASC and will be available for individual appointments.
 His hours are:

-- **SASC Drop-in Hours**: MTR 2:30-4
+- **Evening Help Session:** Tuesday 8-9pm
-- **Evening Help Session:** R 7:30-9 (room assignment to come)
+- **Regular Office Hours:** Sunday 7-9pm

 You can also schedule private office hours at the Calendar Link: https://calendar.app.google/2Abyp3LqY3NPeg4u8.